 In the late 1970’s, there were more than 1000 Howard Johnson’s restaurants located coast to coast.
 As of January, 2009, only 3 remain.

 Several years ago, I took a trip to see the penultimate HoJo’s restaurant in Florida, arriving as they were literally tearing up the floorboards.
-Along the way, memories took me back to HoJo restaurants from my youth, including the one in …Categories: Cultural Outlet Mall, Roadside America, Sauro Motel Blog
+Along the way, memories took me back to HoJo restaurants from my youth, including …Categories: Cultural Outlet Mall, Roadside America, Sauro Motel Blog